 The First Sergeant is the senior NCO in the company and assists company commander in execution of mission.
 First Sergeant must understand company's mission and be able to adjust administrative requirements to aid in accomplishing that mission.
 The first sergeant performs the following:

 The platoon leader is responsible for planning patrol routes, assigning tasks, and positioning and employing members under command.
-The platoon leader and the platoon sergeant, make up the headquarters section of the platoon.

 The Platoon Sergeant is the senior NCO in charge of the platoon.
 Following guidance of the Platoon Leader.
 The platoon sergeant also performs the following:

 3.3.1 Rank insignia is determined at company level.
 Positions within each company are determined by the needs of each unit.
-All Units in the Regiment will develop and publish an SOP regarding positions, equivalent grades assigned, and eligibility for such.
+All Units will develop and publish an SOP regarding positions, equivalent grades assigned, and eligibility for such.
 Rank insignia will be determined by each unit drawing from either US Army or USMC (Land Based military)

 3.3.2 Exception to unit decision of rank: For specialty assigned members such as: chaplain, drone pilot, photographer, Regimental guidelines designate the rank insignia of US ARMY, Specialist 4 be used for these individuals.
 This rank is issued as an identifier and not for positions of authority.
 (Non-NCO)